coveo/source.coveo.com/_posts/2016-12-07-setup-webpack-for-multiple-dependent-project.md

 <!-- more -->

-A problem I ran into was how to setup multiple project dependant on one another, in different repositories.
+A problem I ran into was how to setup multiple project dependent on one another, in different repositories.
 I wanted to make sure that the development environment was as painless as possible.

 For demonstration purpose, I'll talk about two of the project I work on, the [Coveo Search UI](https://github.com/coveo/search-ui) and the Interface Editor, which is a standalone web application that allows less technical user to customize their Search UI.